Gordini GTX Storm Trooper II Review

 Our Analysis and Test Results

-The Storm Trooper II scored well in most categories, putting up fierce competition to the more expensive models.
+The Storm Trooper II scored well in most categories, putting up fierce competition with the more expensive models.
 For most skiers, this glove is totally sufficient.

 Performance Comparison